mvitale1989/dlan/README.md

 - Netowrk features: DHCPv4 and DHCPv6 with optional static leases, DNS server, IPv6 support (ULA only)
 - Runs on commodity hardware.
 - OpenWrt based (may change in the future)

+### Installation and usage

+Disclaimer: changes to UCI config are performed directly on-disk, and daemons are restarted right after.
+If there is an issue in the config, you may risk making the device unusable.
+It's recommended to double-check the produced configurations before applying, and getting familiar with failsafe mode in case things go wrong.
+Previous experience in Linux administration and OpenWrt is also helps.

+Prerequisites:
+- One or more OpenWrt routers (>=19.0.2)
+- Passwordless root access to the router
+- The router can access the internet

+Please check the [defaults file](./defaults/main.yml) for a full list of documented role variables.
+Also the [dlan-example](https://github.com/mvitale1989/dlan-example) repo provides a ready-to-use VM-based testbed for trying this project out.

 ### Target architecture and design